EPLI Insurance: Everything You Need to Know

 - The Age Discrimination in Employment Act (“ADEA”) prohibits discrimination against persons because they are over 40 years old.

 If you need more information on EPLI Insurance, you can post your job on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.